UN urges world leaders to declare 'climate emergency' | DW | 12.12.2020

 "Can anybody still deny that we are facing a dramatic emergency?"
 Guterres said.
 "That is why today, I call on all leaders worldwide to declare a State of Climate Emergency in their countries until carbon neutrality is reached."

-The UN chief said economic recovery packages launched in the wake of the coronavirus pandemic represented an opportunity to accelerate the transition to a low-carbon future — but warned so much more needs to be done to avoid catastrophic consequences.
+The UN chief said economic recovery packages launched in the wake of the coronavirus pandemic represented an opportunity to accelerate the transition to a low-carbon future — but warned so much more needs to be done to ward off catastrophic consequences.

 "So far, the members of the G20 are spending 50% more in their stimulus and rescue packages on sectors linked to fossil fuel production and consumption, than on low-carbon energy," Guterres said.
 "This is unacceptable.
 The trillions of dollars needed for COVID recovery is money that we are borrowing from future generations," he said.
 "We cannot use these resources to lock in policies that burden future generations with a mountain of debt on a broken planet."